poetapp/documentation/rdd/blockchain-confirmations.md

 Given that all testing scenarios require interacting with dependencies, restarting them, passing arguments to them, etc, I believe it makes sense to consider these tests to live in a higher layer, over the application itself.

-Maybe a good use case for docker-in-docker.
+Maybe a good use case for [fake docker-in-docker](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).

 For example (not ideal, just an example):